ArthurBoucard/Air-Quality-Monitor/Server/README.md

-Certainly!
-Since the `mysql-server` package has been replaced with `mariadb-server` in some distributions, you can follow these updated steps to install and run MariaDB on your Raspberry Pi:
+Steps to install and run MariaDB on your Raspberry Pi:

 1. Update the system: Start by updating your Raspberry Pi's system packages to ensure you have the latest software.